thrackle-io/rules-engine/docs/userGuides/development/invariants/client/token/ERC721/ProtocolERC721-invariants.md

 - Version will never be blank
 - Version will never change.
 - Any user can get the contract's version
+- Only app admins may connect a handler
 - A non-appAdmin can never pause the contract
 - A non-appAdmin can never unpause the contract
 - A non-appAdmin can never connect a handler to the contract